rpaschoal/docker-workshop-101/README.md

 ## Docker Compose and container orchestration

 There is a docker-compose yaml file on this project that runs and build the `aspnet` image and starts up a SQL server container.
 They don't talk to each other on the application level for brevity of this workshop but they are network connected and enabled!
 Check it out by running `docker-compose up` on the root of your cloned repository! 🚀

+## Samples

+You can find more samples on this repository: https://github.com/dotnet/dotnet-docker